 Research on the areas described above is the essential element in preparing for AMUN.
-It is strongly recommended that Representatives use a combined effort whenever possible in doing research.
-Representatives can fully take advantage of all the people in the delegation by assigning various topics to each individual to research and report on to the group.
+We recommend that representatives use a combined effort whenever possible in doing research.
+Representatives can take full advantage of all the people in the delegation by assigning various topics to each individual to research and report on to the group.
 Some areas will naturally lend themselves to group research and discussion, while others will be more individually-based.

-In particular, researching the United Nations system and the specific background on a country can be more easily accomplished by a group effort.
+In particular, researching the United Nations system and the background on a country can be more easily accomplished by a group effort.
 Each student can be assigned a specific area, such as historical background of the country, current statistics, etc. Individuals can then report back to the group on their findings, possibly including a written or oral report, and allow for greater knowledge-sharing among the delegation members.

-By contrast, research on the topics discussed in each Committee will, by its nature, be more individualistic.
+By contrast, research on the topics discussed in each Committee will be more individualized.
 This does not mean, however, that the other members of the delegation will not benefit from a briefing on each topic.
-Topic briefings can both give the entire delegation a broader picture of country policy as well as give individual Representatives valuable practice in consolidating the information they discover and in making a public presentation to the group.
+Topic briefings can both give the entire delegation a broader picture of country policy as well as give individual representatives valuable practice in consolidating the information they discover and in making public presentations to the group.
 These briefings may also assist the entire delegation in gaining a comprehensive perspective on its country's policies.